jerosanchezz/MyBudgets/README.md

-# iSpend - expense track app
+# iBudgets - Budgets Tracker

-iSpend is a simple expense tracking application
+iBudgets is a simple expense tracking application

 # Contact Me

-If you have any questions or suggestions about iSpend, do not hesitate to contact me.
+If you have any questions or suggestions about iBudgets, do not hesitate to contact me.

 Email: fxiaoding@gmail.com